|Name||广东 (guǎng dōng) ['vast' 'east'] Old Name Kwangtung WG|

 Guangzhou, the provincial capital, is called the ‘City of the Rams’ after a legend about its foundation.
 It is said that five gods came to Guangzhou in the form of five rams each with a sheath of rice in their mouth while the city was in severe famine.
 This precious food was distributed to the local people.
 The legend is commemorated by a famous sculpture of five rams in Yuexiu Park ➚.
 Guangzhou has been involved in trade for over two thousand years and dates back at least to the Qin dynasty.
 Guangzhou is composed of three distinct districts, the old inner city protected by an ancient wall.
 Centuries of conflict and rapid development have made traces of the ancient heritage hard to find.
 The Nanyue Palace Gardens show archaeological remains of the fleeting Nanyue kingdom founded on the break up of Qin dynasty China.
 It is well known for flowers, and has a large, annual flower fair just before Chinese New Year.
 Yuexiu Park is a popular park with pavilions, lakes and covered promenades, it has a memorial hall to Sun Yatsen.
 Zhenhai Tower, built in the Ming dynasty to advertise China's power to visiting ships, has become the provincial museum.
 Huangpu Military Academy ➚ Whampoa WG was located to the East of the City on the Pearl River and is now also a museum.
 Yellow Flower Hill (Huanghuagang 黄花岗起义) is a memorial garden to 72 revolutionaries who died in Sun Yatsen's 1911 uprising ➚.
 The Memorial Garden to the Martyrs ➚ commemorates Chiang Kaishek's attack in April 1927 against his Communist allies when 5,700 people were massacred.
 There are a number of temples in the city: Temple of the Six Banyan Trees ➚; Five Genies Temple ➚ and Guangxiao Si Temple ➚ as well as mosques and churches.

 Rivalry with Hong Kong after the opening up of China has led to rapid industrialization of Guangdong in the last 30 years.
 For many years it has had the highest GDP of any province in China (if Hong Kong and Macau are included).
+A transport link over the Pearl Estuary from Hong Kong to Macau and Guangdong is due to open in late 2018 which will open the estuary area for further development.
 New cities such as Shenzhen have been created within special development zones along the coastline.
 Up until 1988 Hainan was administered as part of Guangdong.
 Notable Universities include Jinan ; Sun Yatsen and Guangdong.
 Foshan to the south-west of Guangzhou has a fine Buddhist shrine and famous for handicrafts as well as soy sauce.
 Zhanjiang to the north of Hainan has some French colonial heritage and is China's naval base for the South China Sea as well as boasting tropical coral reefs.
 Shantou on the other hand was another treaty port taken over by the British after the Opium Wars.

 Popular tourist spots also include: Xinghu Lake ➚; Mount Danxia, Renhua ➚; Mount Dinghu, Zhaoqing ➚; Qinghui Garden, Shunde ➚; Doctor Sun Yatsen's Memorial Hall, Guangzhou ➚; Pearl River Cruise ➚; Yangjiang Kite Festival ➚.
 Seven star rocks (Qixingyan) near Zhaoqing west of Guangzhou are made of towering limestone crags.
 The Conghua Hot Springs are located 50 miles [81 kms] north-east of Guangzhou has been developed into a major health spa.
 The water reaches 160 ° F [71 ° C] in one of the eleven hot springs.